iraikov/chicken-pyffi/README.md

 ## Installation

-The setup script of pyffi attempts to autodetect the location of the Python header files and libraries for Python versions 2.3-2.7.
+The setup script of pyffi attempts to autodetect the location of the Python header files and libraries for Python versions 2.6-2.7 or 3.5-3.7.
 The autodetection routine checks some standard installation locations for Linux, Mac OS X, and Windows.
 If autodetection fails, you may also specify the header and library locations as follows:

 ```
- PYTHON_CFLAGS=-I/usr/include/python2.6 PYTHON_LFLAGS=-L/usr/lib PYTHON_LIBS=-lpython2.6 chicken-install pyffi
+ PYTHON_CFLAGS=-I/usr/include/python3.6 PYTHON_LFLAGS=-L/usr/lib PYTHON_LIBS=-lpython3.6 chicken-install pyffi
 ```

 ## Procedures